-Kyra Harris Bolden to be first Black woman to serve on the Michigan Supreme Court
+Kyra Harris Bolden to be the first Black woman to serve on the Michigan Supreme Court

 Michigan Attorney General Dana Nessel said the composition of the state’s courts should reflect the population its rulings impact.

-“I commend the Governor for selecting Kyra Bolden to serve on our state’s highest court,” Nessel said.
+“I commend the governor for selecting Kyra Bolden to serve on our state’s highest court,” Nessel said.

 Following McCormack’s retirement, the Michigan Supreme Court justices unanimously voted to name Justice Elizabeth Clement as the court’s next chief justice for the remainder of its current term.
 Clement is an appointee of former Governor Rick Snyder.